fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 Once you have copied FusionCharts Suite XT into your project as explained above, you can now include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.

-Create an ASPX file and follow the steps given below:
+Create an `ASPX` file and follow the steps given below:

-**Step 1: Include the FusionCharts package:**
+**Step 1:** Include the FusionCharts package:

 ```html
 <script type="text/javascript" src="path/to/local/fusioncharts.js"></script>
 ```

-**Step 2: Include the theme file.
-This step is optional, the chart will render with the default theme even if the theme is not applied.:**
+**Step 2:** Include the theme file.
+This step is optional, the chart will render with the default theme even if the theme is not applied:

 ```html
 <script type="text/javascript" src="path/to/local/themes/fusioncharts.theme.fusion.js"></script>